cb-technologists/blog/content/posts/tekton-jx-pipelines.md

 So, Tekton is demonstrating its power of decoupling CI/CD pipelines and builds to scale.
 But it also needs a powerful orchestrator to simplify the complexity underneath, and even more when dealing with a platform like Kubernetes, that can also add more complexity.

 I like to say that the best way to build and run CI/CD pipelines for modern (and also traditional, why not!) software applications is to make it simple and "abstract the abstraction".
 I believe Jenkins X is about that.
-It is about applying the simplicity of trational Jenkins pipelines from a powerful and scalable engine.
+It is about applying the simplicity of traditional Jenkins pipelines from a powerful and scalable engine.

-Most development companies are realizing that CI/CD next iteration is already here and that it's not only about cloud native pipelines, YAML object definintions or Kubernetes containers orchestration.
+Most development companies are realizing that the next iteration of CI/CD is already here and that it's not only about cloud native pipelines, YAML object definintions or Kubernetes containers orchestration.
 It is about orchestrating all the complexity while adopting best practices.
 We are talking about build packs templating, simple YAML pipelines, seamless Git integration, scalable team management, flexible and standard deployments, extensible platform engine, standard packaging and promotion, etc.

 We've seen from a very basic point of view in our examples what it means to orchestrate this.
 And ... it is more than Tekton on steroids.